tchajed/sys-verif-fa25/docs/notes/sep-logic.md

 $$P \entails (Q \to R) \iff P \land Q \entails R$$

-If you read (either of these rules) left to right, you can think of them as moving $Q$ into the hypotheses, if this were a Coq tactic.
-Reading right to left, we can move a hypotheses back into the goal (you haven't really needed to do that in Coq but you should certainly imagine it's sound).
+If you read (either of these rules) left to right, you can think of them as moving $Q$ into the hypotheses, if this were a Rocq tactic.
+Reading right to left, we can move a hypotheses back into the goal (you haven't really needed to do that in Rocq but you should certainly imagine it's sound).

 One very useful rule for wands is that they _curry_ in the same way as functions and propositional implication: